-- CT Exposures: The geometric mean PbB concentration was predicted to be 0.340 μ g/dL and was associated with a 0% chance that PbB levels will exceed the US EPA's level of concern of 10 μ g/dL. - RME Exposures: The geometric mean PbB concentration was predicted to be 1.627 μ g/dL and was associated with a 0.006 % chance that PbB levels will exceed the US EPA's level of concern of 10 μ g/dL.
+- CT Exposures: The geometric mean PbB concentration was predicted to be 0.340 μ g/dL, and was associated with a 0% chance that PbB levels would exceed the USEPA's level of concern of 10 μ g/dL. - RME Exposures: The geometric mean PbB concentration was predicted to be 1.627 μ g/dL, and was associated with a 0.006 % chance that PbB levels would exceed the USEPA's level of concern of 10 μ g/dL.